cmaloney111/CalPolyMap/README.md

 Open this URL in your web browser to interact with the application.

 ## Step 3: Handling the 3D Reconstruction File
 The file output.ply, which contains the 3D reconstruction data, is not included in this repository due to its large size.
-If you wish to run the full application, please contact me at cmalon04@calpoly.edu, and I will provide you with the file.
+Contact me separately if you would like this file

 # Troubleshooting
 Issue: The application doesn't start after running python app.py.